About

 Curried Beef Roti - Now you can make snack sized Beef Stuffed Godhamba roti, a popular Sri Lankan snack, right at home.
 Spiced ground beef, wrapped in a thin soft roti and the perfect appetizer or party snack!

 Curried ground beef with peas and potatoes, wrapped in a delicious roti and cooked on a griddle or nonstick pan till golden brown and crispy.
-These warm, Spicy Curried Beef Roti are authentic Sri Lankan street food that are perfect for game day and tailgating!
+These warm, Spicy Curried Beef Roti are authentic Sri Lankan snacks and street food that are perfect for game day and tailgating!

-We’ve been on an awesome Sri Lankan food kick lately.
-Maybe it’s because the cool, crisp Fall air is finally blowing in and we are craving comfort food.
 I thought I’d be craving for some creamy Mac n Cheese (not ruling it out, just yet), but we seem to be turning to our roots, instead.

 Fall also means sports, tailgating, plenty of game days and food that’s worthy of feeding a crowd.
 And when Mr K sat down in front of the TV for the NBA season opener a few days ago, I had one amazing game day snack waiting for him – Sri Lankan Stuffed Curried Beef Roti!